jnwatson/py-lmdb/docs/index.rst

     :hidden:
     :maxdepth: 2

-This is a quick wrapper around the OpenLDAP MDB 'Lightning Database' library.
+This is a wrapper around the OpenLDAP MDB 'Lightning Database' library.
 The wrapper is not yet thoroughly documented or heavily tested, but it already works well.

 Since it uses the `cffi <http://cffi.readthedocs.org/en/>`_ module to wrap MDB,